AdaDTur/President_Botrick/README.md

 #President Botrick

-Code for paper to be published and presented at AAAI 2023 Workshop on AI and Diplomacy
+Code for paper to be published and presented at AAAI 2023 Workshop on AI and Diplomacy with Professor Julia Hirschberg from Columbia University Department of Computer Science

 Abstract: